hartleybrody/simple_static/README.md

     build

-Run a local server that serves your site and also watches for changes to file to trigger a rebuild
+Run a local server that serves your site and also watches for changes to files to trigger a rebuild

     serve

 By default, your site will be served at http://localhost:8383.

-## The basics
+## The Basics

-There's an `INPUT_DIR` (default `site`) which points to the folder that contains your jinja templates, as well as other static files (css, javascript, etc).
-There's also an `OUTPUT_DIR` (default `\_build`) that gets written to every time the site is rebuilt.
+There's an `INPUT_DIR` (defaults to `site`) which points to the folder that contains your jinja templates, as well as other static files (css, javascript, etc).
+There's also an `OUTPUT_DIR` (defaults to `_build`) that gets written to every time the site is rebuilt.

 🧹 Don't edit any of the files in the `OUTPUT_DIR` directly as these are overwritten every time the site is rebuilt.